tariknew/eMovieFinder/README.md

 ## Features

 - **Desktop Application**: Tailored for the administrators to manage things related to the movies.
-- **Mobile Application**: Designed for clients, they can purchase movies, search for them, as well as leave reviews.
+- **Mobile Application**: Designed for the clients, they can purchase movies, search for them, as well as leave reviews.

 ## Technologies Used